 Code 24 - Special Education Program - Separate School: The student receives all special education instructional and/or related services in a public or private day school designed specifically for students with disabilities.
+This facility is a separate building completely apart from the regular school building.
+It is not located within a regular school building.
+If a district operates a separate physical building, then the programming is reimbursable.
+If the program is located within a regular school building, then the program is not reimbursable.
+A special education cooperative that runs a day program for Autism, emotional or social needs based on an IEP, or other IEP based needs is reimbursable, UNLESS the classroom is located within a district's regular school building.
 (Do not include students who also attended a Regular Early Childhood Program.
 These students should be reported under Codes 30, 31, 32, or 33.)
-Use Fund Codes A, E, J, X, or Private Facility Codes B and F.
+Use Fund Codes A, E, G, S, X, or Private Facility Codes B and F.

 Code 25 - Special Education Program - Residential facility: The student receives all special education instructional and/or related services in a publicly or privately operated residential school or residential medical facility on an inpatient basis.
 (Do not include students who also attended a Regular Early Childhood Program.
-These students should be reported under Codes 30, 31, 32, or 33.)
+These students should be reported under Codes 30,31, 32, or 33.)
 Fund Code H and Fund Codes B and F as well as Fund Codes A and E are used for students who are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Illinois School for the Visually Impaired).